amosfullstack/quartz/content/Study Guide - Pass the DSA (CP 213) Exam Like a  Ninja.md

 #### **Data Structures AND Algorithms - Ninja Study Guide**

-So, this is what you should follow so us to understand datastructure.
+So, this is what you should follow so us to understand data structures and algorithms.
 Become a Tai chi master in DSA.
 Also pass all the exams that come in your way.

 ### **Step 1: Algorithm Analysis and Complexity**
 - The Foundation, lean how algorithms work.